nicholasbair/ex_oanda/README.md

 conn = %Connection{token: "1234"}

 # Positions can be partially closed by passing an int here or fully closed by passing the string ALL
+# Note:
-# Note: when partially closing the position, units will always be positive, even if the position is short
+# - When partially closing the position, units will always be positive, even if the position is short
+# - The units key is direction specific
 payload = %{
   long_units: "ALL"
 }